Description

 Risk and Exploitability

 The CVSS score of 9.6 places this issue in the critical severity range, indicating a high impact if exploited.
-The EPSS score is not available, yet the absence of mitigation and the nature of the flaw suggest a substantial exploitation likelihood for an attacker with the ability to supply XML files.
+The EPSS score is < 1%, yet the absence of mitigation and the nature of the flaw suggest a substantial exploitation likelihood for an attacker with the ability to supply XML files.
 The vulnerability is not listed in the CISA KEV catalog, meaning there is no confirmed public exploitation yet, but the inherent risk remains significant.
 The most likely attack vector involves a remote attacker uploading a crafted XML file or otherwise feeding malicious EL expressions to the gadget handler, which the server then evaluates in a privileged context.

-Generated by OpenCVE AI on May 19, 2026 at 15:21 UTC.
+Generated by OpenCVE AI on June 29, 2026 at 09:52 UTC.

 Remediation